SujeetKumar-1/DB-Assignment/Answers.md

   ### modified_at datetime,
   ### deleted_at datetime
 ### )

-similarly i can create table for product category, product inventory and discount.
+## similarly I can create table for product category, product inventory and discount.